stefreak/syselevenstack-documentation/english/docs/tutorials/04-coreos.md

 ## 1. Clone example repository

-We will be working with the files in our "[heattemplates-examples](https://github.com/syseleven/heattemplates-examples)" repository on github.
-Please clone it.
+You will be working with our "[heattemplates-examples](https://github.com/syseleven/heattemplates-examples)" repository on github.
+Your first step is to clone it:

 ```
 $ git clone https://github.com/syseleven/heattemplates-examples